 - Discussing promising practices and innovations in health outcomes for BIPOC, LGBTQ, and underserved communities

-- Providing review and feedback on Strategic Plan
+- Providing review and feedback on the Strategic Plan

 External faculty and scholars with expertise in aging services, DEI, cultural community engagement, health equity, and anti-racism research, intervention, programs or policy.